The Québec government and the Transition énergétique Québec offer programs and subsidies to help households reduce their energy consumption.

 Financial assistance is offered to the first owner of a new Novoclimat 2.0 home.
 To learn more about Novoclimat 2.0, visit the program’s Web site.

-The goal of the temporary tax credit is to encourage individuals to carry out eco-friendly home renovations that are known to have a positive impact on the home’s energy consumption or on the environment.
+This temporary tax credit was introduced to encourage individuals to carry out eco-friendly home renovations that are known to have a positive impact on the home’s energy consumption or on the environment.